 Tooling

-The number of passes – say, 10 passes vs. 25 – has a direct impact on tolerance.
-The more passes you configure for your part, the more roll form tooling that’s required.
+The number of passes—say, ten passes vs. 25—directly impacts tolerance.
+The more passes you configure for your part, the more roll form tooling is required.

-Having more forming stations relaxes the material, allowing more focus on each individual bend rather than performing multiple bends at once.
+More forming stations relax the material, allowing more focus on each bend rather than performing multiple bends simultaneously.

 Tighter tolerance = higher cost due to more tooling requirements.

-However, there comes a point where no amount of additional passes is going to increase the part’s tolerance.
+However, there comes a point at which no amount of additional passes will increase the part’s tolerance.

 Bends

-The number of bends in a part plays a crucial role in roll forming tolerance as well.
+The number of bends, in part, also plays a crucial role in roll forming tolerance.

 A part with five or six bends may not hold the overall width as well as you’d like.

-Dimensioning a part can be a challenge.
-It's generally advisable to hold to the outside dimension rather than attempting to go to the inside.
+Dimensioning a part can be challenging.
+It's generally advisable to keep to the outside dimension rather than attempting to go to the inside.

 The internal variations are larger due to contact with the part.
 It's always a good practice to send your drawing and negotiate if all tolerance requirements can be met.